adrdsouza/Damned/documentation/system-overview.md

 The system employs a secure architecture where backend services are never directly exposed to the internet:

 1. **Backend API Service**: Runs exclusively on localhost (127.0.0.1:9000) and is not directly accessible from the public internet
+2. **Admin Panel Static Files**: Served directly by Caddy from `/root/damneddesigns/admin/dist` without requiring a Node.js process
-2. **Secure Proxy Layers with Separated Concerns**:
+3. **Secure Proxy Layers with Separated Concerns**:
-   - Caddy functions as a reverse proxy for all domains, providing a security layer
+   - Caddy functions as a reverse proxy and static file server for all domains, providing a security layer
    - All external traffic must pass through Caddy before reaching any service
    - Two different API access points are configured for different clients:
      * `https://admin.damneddesigns.com/api/*` - for admin panel API access (admin-specific routes)